Welcome to St Thomas Mass!

 Confession and Absolution

-Preface, Sanctus, Epiclesis (invocation of the Holy Spirit), Anamnesis (remembering the Saints), the Words of Institution, the Lord´s Prayer, the Peace, Agnus Dei (Lamb of God) and the distribution of the bread and the wine make up this part of the Mass.
+Preface, Sanctus, Epiclesis (invocation of the Holy Spirit), Anamnesis (remembering the Saints), the Words of Institution, the Lord’s Prayer, the sharing of Peace, Agnus Dei (Lamb of God) and the distribution of the bread and the wine make up this part of the Mass.
 During the distribution peaceful hymns or songs are sung.

 ”Go in Peace and serve the Lord with joy.”

-During the last hymn or song, those in charge of the Mass leave the church in procession.
+During the last hymn or song, those serving in the Mass leave the church in procession.
 Afterwards, all participants are invited to join in for a cup of tea and fellowship downstairs in the crypt.

 Tuomasyhteisö ry. / The St. Thomas Community

 tel. +358 444 910 339

 Tel. +358 50 331 1634